-A total of 50,000 sqm of wildflower meadows have been planted at 12 logistics assets.
-The shape and size of the meadows varies from asset to asset, with the largest meadow measuring 22,000 sqm planted at our asset in the Bolesławiec region currently occupied by H&M. Outcome
+size of the meadows varies from asset to asset, with the largest meadow measuring 22,000 sqm planted at our asset in the Bolesławiec region currently

 Asset in Focus: Bourn Quarter

 Located seven miles west of Cambridge and 70 miles north of London, Bourn Quarter is a 25-acre multi-purpose R&D and technology focused business park built on a brownfield site.
 The development consists of a range of units with uses spanning from R&D, office and lab space and light manufacturing operations, and has sustainability woven throughout.